uuta/gas-workout-logs/README.md

 ### 7. Check the scores

 The calculated scores can be integrated with BI tools like Google Looker Studio.
+Check the maximum weights and daily scores

 ![Check the scores](https://i.gyazo.com/1f23392a7f54292dd9185d77da0036aa.png)